allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 Parquet binary files are much smaller than JSON files and can speed up the initial dataset load when loading datasets with many features or objects.

-Files are expected to have a single `"data"` column where data values are stored.
+Files are expected to have a `"data"` column where data values are stored.
 Any standard data compression method (Uncompressed, Brotli, Snappy, LZ4, Gzip ZSTD, and LZ4-RAW) is supported.

 The `manifest.json`'s path to the feature file will also need to have the full filename, including the `.parquet` suffix for the filetype.
 Because the Parquet data cannot include a min and max, please ensure that, for features, the min and max are included in the manifest's feature metadata.

 If using utilities provided by the `colorizer-data` library, you can toggle whether JSON or Parquet data is used when writing data and feature arrays by specifying the `write_json` flag.

 <details>
-<summary><b>[Show me an example!]</b></summary>
+<summary><b>[🔍 Show me an example!]</b></summary>

 ---